 There are four elements of a repertoire regardless of your chosen instrument capability.
 And, our beloved Ukulele is on the those instruments that is capable of doing all four.

 A Melody is a sequence of musical notes or tones that are perceived as a single, cohesive, and memorable line of music.
-It is the principal and often the most recognizable element of a song.
+It is the principal and often the most recognizable element of a musical composition.
 Without the melody, anyone would be hard-pressed even to identify what song it is.

 Background or Accompaniment